New Cleaning Program To Give Your Business A Competitive Edge

 All accounts requests are reviewed by an Hospitality NL Coordinator.
 Only businesses/organizations in the tourism and hospitality sector, training employees in Newfoundland and Labrador are eligible for this offer.
 In order to qualify for the Clean it Right Business Recognition Program and to access the free training, the business/organization must meet the requirements of the NL Tourism Assurance Plan (TAP) and be registered on the Newfoundland and Labrador Tourism Operator Portal.

 Businesses/organizations that train all of their staff will receive a window decal and other marketing tools to show the public they are committed to provide a clean and safe environment.
-These businesses/organizations will also be recognized as Certified Clean it Right Businesses in the Newfoundland and Labrador Travel Guide.

 Who should take this training?